 All papers must be submitted through EasyChair which can be accessed here.

-All accepted papers will appear in the published proceedings of the conference which will be ISBN registered and available internationally through publication in the official AIS electronic library.
+All accepted papers will appear in the published proceedings of the conference which will be ISBN registered.
+All accepted full-papers will be available internationally through publication in the official AIS electronic library.
+The UKAIS affiliation with AIS offers our authors a global reach to their work, as all papers are part of the AIS eLibrary: https://aisel.aisnet.org/ukais/.